Tattooed Teenage Alien Fighters from Beverly Hills: Synopsis

 The show was set in Beverly Hills, California.
-The four central characters of the show were teens selected by a blobby alien named Nimbar to fight off the monsters sent by the evil Emperor Gorganus, who wants to conquer Earth because it is the focal point for a network of "Power Portals" that would facilitate conquest of the galaxy.
+The four central characters of the show were teens selected by a blobby alien named Nimbar to fight off the monsters sent by the evil Emperor Gorganus of the planet Meleculah.
+Emperor Gorganus wants to conquer Earth because it is the focal point for a network of "Power Portals" that would facilitate conquest of the galaxy.
 In the first episode, Nimbar recruits the four high school students and with a touch by his slimy "finger" gives them each a special tattoo based on a constellation in the celestial sphere.
 When their tattoos flash, this means Nimbar needs them and a portal appears that they can pass through to enter his chamber.
 Nimbar is the Head Protector of the Power Portals.
 As such, he served as a Zordon-style mentor.

 The teens could then stand atop platforms called "Transo Discs" which teleports them to the scene of the monster attack and transforms them into giant, muscular, Ultraman-style, sleeveless spandex-clad "Galactic Sentinels" who wear American superheroic half-cowl masks with Power Rangers-style metal face plates that cover their nose, mouth and chin.
 When their acrobatic martial arts skills were not enough, they could put their hands together in an interlocking square and form the ultimate Galactic Sentinel called Knightron.

 In one episode, there was a temporary replacement for Laurie when she was injured badly by Predaraptor.
 He is known as Orion in sentinel mode, his true form.
 His civilian name was unknown in his duration on Earth.
-But when Nimbar pronounced his name in an utterance of gurgles, he stated with a sneer, "just call me Rick".
-He was played by Kevin Castro, who also played Tanker in the related series Superhuman Samurai Syber-Squad.
+But when Nimbar pronounced his name in an utterance of gurgles, he stated with a sneer "just call me Rick".
+He was played by Kevin Castro who also played Tanker in the related series Superhuman Samurai Syber-Squad.